CAUT Policy Statement

 The first duty of the academic institution is to ensure that its academic priorities remain paramount, particularly with regard to the quality of instruction and of research, and the preservation of academic freedom.
 The termination of academic staff appointments should occur only during a state of financial exigency; a state of financial exigency exists when substantial and recurring financial deficits threaten the survival of the institution as a whole.
 Academic staff lay-offs, contract termination or non-renewal of limited-term contracts should only be considered as a last resort after all efforts have been undertaken to alleviate the financial crisis by rigorous economies in all other segments of the institution, and only after all possible means of improving the institution's revenues have been exhausted.

 Only the board of governors may declare a financial exigency and only after an open and transparent investigation by a fact-finding commission, jointly appointed by the board and the academic staff association, has confirmed the existence of a bona fide financial exigency.
 A bona fide financial exigency should only arise through accounting for all the institution’s resources, not just the academic or salary budget.
-A bona fide financial exigency cannot be declared for an individual academic unit or program1.
+A bona fide financial exigency should not be declared for an individual academic unit or program.1

 The collective agreement should contain explicit and precise language on the following:

-5. The order of lay-off should be specified in the collective agreement.
+The order of lay-off should be specified in the collective agreement.
 Categories of employees should be identified based on type of appointment, and not based on academic discipline, program or administrative unit.
 In all cases, individuals holding tenured, continuing appointments should be the last category of academic employees subject to lay-off.
-Within each category, lay-offs should be by reverse order of seniority.2
+Within each category, lay-offs should follow the criteria outlined in the collective agreement.

 b. severance pay based upon years of service